Academics » Curriculum

 Semester | Grades 10, 11, 12; Credit: 1/2

-CAD 2 allows a student to advance their interests and skills using a variety of modeling software learned in CAD 1.
-Students will work on sectional, auxiliary and assembly drawings.
+Prerequisite: Intro to CAD | Advanced CAD allows a student to advance their interests and skills using a variety of modeling software learned in Intro to CAD.
+Students work through the design process as they create solutions to real-life problems or circumstances .
 AutoCAD (and possibly Revit) will also be used to design homes and remodeling projects.
-Students work on individual projects based on interests to utilize the 3D printers.
-Prerequisite: CAD
+Students also work on prototyping products using our 3D printers.

 Construction Trades